Ziv-Zakai Bound for DOAs Estimation: Introduction

+The notations used in this paper are summarized in Table \ref{Table: Notations}.
 The rest of this paper is organized as follows.
-We introduce a hybrid multiple sources model, MSE and CRB in Section \ref{Signal Model}, and the related ZZB preliminaries in Section \ref{ZZB Preliminaries}.
-Then, in Section \ref{ZZB derivation} we derive a ZZB as an explicit function of multiple sources, where permutation ambiguity in DOAs estimation is also considered.
-Simulations are performed to demonstrate the advantages of the derived ZZB in Section \ref{Simulations}.
+We introduce a hybrid coherent/incoherent multiple sources model, MSE and CRB in Section \ref{Signal Model}, and the related ZZB preliminaries in Section \ref{ZZB Preliminaries}.
+Then, in Section \ref{ZZB derivation}, we derive a ZZB as an explicit function of multiple sources, where the permutation ambiguity in DOAs estimation is also considered.
+We perform simulations in Section \ref{Simulations} to demonstrate the advantages of the ZZB.
 Finally, we make our conclusions in Section \ref{Conclusions}.